NamitaJain/namitajain.github.io/README.md

 # Portfolio

-Enable Load Unsafe Script when prompted.
+In Chrome Enable Load Unsafe Script when prompted on load in URL bar in upper right corner.
+In Firefox Disable Protection for now.